Hall of Fame coach Bill Fitch dies, led Celtics to ’81 title

 Fitch was chosen coach of the year that season.

-“Our franchise lost a great man and Rock that it was built on,” Cavs legend Austin Carr wrote on Twitter.
-“Coach Fitch, may he rest in peace, love u Coach.”
+”Our franchise lost a great man and Rock that it was built on,” Cavs great Austin Carr wrote on Twitter. ”Coach Fitch, may he rest in peace, love u Coach.”

 Fitch spent nine seasons in Cleveland, winning 304 games.